Work With Me

 Personal Interests

-I am fortunate to live near many conservation areas that I frequent daily with my two rescue dogs.
-Nature, sunlight, and houseplants are central to my daily life, alongside hiking, reading, thrifting, pickleball, and plant-based living for ethical, environmental, and health reasons.
+I am fortunate to live near many conservation areas that I hike daily with my two rescue dogs.
+When I'm not outside, I am actively trying to make the indoors into a jungle, with too many houseplants.
+I also cherish time with loved ones, and enjoy thrifting, board games, and crafts.
+I practice plant-based living for ethical, environmental, and health reasons.

 Professional Development

 Before becoming a psychotherapist, I worked in post-secondary education for 10 years.
-I am committed to lifelong learning and ongoing professional development, including:
+I am committed to lifelong learning and ongoing professional development.

 • EMDR from Start to Finish - Foundational Training for PTSD & Complex Trauma, 2026